-In addition to the infinite-dimensional feature of the equation \eqref{PPDE-intro}, we emphasize that its coefficients $b,\sigma,$ and $F$ are path-dependent.
-Such a path-dependency may be addressed with the standard PDE approach, by introducing a ``second level'' of infinite-dimensionality, embedding the state space $H$ in a larger infinite-dimensional space, like $L^2(-T,0;H)$, and converting equation \eqref{PPDE-intro} into a PDE on this larger space, see e.g., in the context of \emph{delay equations} and when the original space $H$ is finite-dimensional, \cite{Chojnowska78}, \cite[Ch.\,10]{DPZ02}, or \cite[Sec.\ 2.6.8]{FGS14}.
+{We emphasize that,} in addition to the infinite-dimensional feature of the equation \eqref{PPDE-intro}, coefficients $b,\sigma,$ and $F$ are path-dependent.
+Such a path-dependency may be addressed with a standard PDE approach by introducing a ``second level'' of infinite-dimensionality, {that is} embedding the state space $H$ in a larger infinite-dimensional space, like $L^2(-T,0;H)$ and converting equation \eqref{PPDE-intro} into a PDE on this larger space (see e.g., in the context of \emph{delay equations} and when the original space $H$ is finite-dimensional, \cite{Chojnowska78}, \cite[Ch.\,10]{DPZ02}, or \cite[Sec.\ 2.6.8]{FGS14}).
 The latter methodology turns out to be problematic when the data, as in our case, are required to have continuity properties with respect to the supremum norm, as the PDE should be considered in the space of continuous functions, a non-reflexive Banach space.
 Indeed most of the results on well posedness of infinite dimensional PDEs are proved when the underlying space is a Hilbert space (this is, in particular, the case for the viscosity solutions theory, see e.g.\ \cite[Ch.\,3]{FGS14}).
-However, we should mention that some attempts have been made along this direction, we refer to \cite{DGR1, DGR2, Ffinsto, FZ, FMT, MasieroEJP07}.
+However, we should mention that some attempts have been made along this direction, we refer to \cite{DGR1, DGR2, Ffinsto, FZ, FMT, MasieroEJP07,Roses2016b}.

 When the space $H$ is finite-dimensional, PPDEs with a structure more general than \eqref{PPDE-intro} have been investigated by means of a new concept of viscosity solution recently introduced in \cite{EkrenKellerTouziZhang}, and further developed in \cite{EkrenTouziZhang1,EkrenTouziZhang2,RTZ14}.
 This new notion enlarges the class of test functions, by defining the smoothness only ``with respect to the dynamics'' of the underlying stochastic system and requiring the usual ``tangency condition'' --- required locally pointwise in the standard viscosity definition --- only in mean.
-These two weakenings, on one hand, keep safe the existence of solutions; on the other hand, simplify a lot the proof of uniqueness, as this does not require anymore the passage through the Crandall-Ishii Lemma.
+These two weakenings, on { the} one hand, keep safe the existence of solutions; on the other hand, simplify a lot the proof of uniqueness, as this does not require anymore the passage through the Crandall-Ishii Lemma.